No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Introduction

 Regarding \textbf{varied quantities} of support samples, contrary to existing methods that rely on multiple inferences for ensembles, our framework views varying quantities of support samples as different perspectives on the query.
 This perception allows for the introduction of an Uncertainty-Aware Prior Fusion module (UAPF), equipped with mean-covariance representations.
 This module proficiently addresses the any-shot challenge, from zero-shot to many-shot scenarios.
 The contributions of the proposed DiffUp are as follows:

 \begin{enumerate} \item Backbone upgrade without re-training: to the best of our knowledge, this is the first attempt to introduce the concept of backbone upgrade without re-training in the FSS field.
 This is achieved by the Backbone-Agnostic Feature Transformation (BAFT) module. \item Generative problem formulation: we conceptualize FSS as a conditional diffusion process, where multi-granular priors are intricately linked to the noise intermediates in the diffusion process.
-This is realized by the Unified Quality-Aware Diffusion-based Decoder (UQDD). \item Unified model architecture: we propose a model architecture that can effectively handle various annotation types (e.g., scribble, bounding box, mask, and text) as well as different quantities (ranging from zero-shot and one-shot to many-shot scenarios). \item Superior performance: our model demonstrates enhanced performance through rigorous benchmarks, validating the effectiveness of our approach. \end{enumerate}
+This is realized by the Unified Quality-Aware Diffusion-based Decoder (UQDD). \item Unified model architecture: we propose a model architecture that can effectively handle various annotation types (e.g., scribble, bounding box, mask, and text) as well as different quantities (ranging from zero-shot and one-shot to many-shot scenarios). \item Superior performance: our model achieves enhanced performance through rigorous benchmarks, achieving 74.9 and 54.6 mIoU on $\text{PASCAL-}5^i$ and $\text{COCO-}20^i$ datasets, respectively. \end{enumerate}